10 Features of Effective Weight Loss Programs

 In my work as a psychologist, I’ve often helped people develop and implement plans to make healthy lifestyle changes such as losing weight, stopping smoking, eating healthier foods or getting more physical activity.
 A significant number of folks have dealt with ongoing weight issues, which can be due to medication side effects, poor nutrition, or physical inactivity.

 While I’ve never been extremely overweight, my weight had crept up at an average of a pound or so per year since my mid-20’s.
-About a year ago, my weight was considered “overweight” according to the Body Mass Index (BMI) calculator, and only a few pounds away from the “obese” range.
+Eventually, my weight was considered “overweight” based on my body mass and only a few pounds away from the “obese” range.

 As I began to consider the likely probability that my weight would continue to increase each subsequent year, I decided to attempt to reverse this pattern.